maldorne/hexagon/status_compat.md

 ##Basic calls and interactions between objects

-The general scheme of how the `this_player` value is being stored in a central object (`/lib/core/mudos.c`, which is in charge of doing the respective `init` calls) has been taken from the `mudos_alike_4_dgd` mudlib, although the code had to be written from scratch as it do not have an open source license.
+The general idea of how the `this_player` value is being stored in a central object (`/lib/core/mudos.c`, which is in charge of doing the respective `init` calls and stores current `query_verb`, `notify_fail`, etc) has been taken from the `mudos_alike_4_dgd` mudlib, although the code had to be written from scratch as it do not have an open source license.

 | Function | Status | Comments |
 | -------- | :------: | -------- |